You will find frequently asked questions in the FAQ section below.

 Onboard our sister ships (Le Boréal, L’Austral, Le Soléal and Le Lyrial) as well as the PONANT Explorers, there is a door between some prestige staterooms to transform them into prestige suites.
 On the layouts of our ships (available at the end of the brochure as well as on our Internet site on the tab "Our ships"), all prestige staterooms with an arrow across them can be transformed into prestige suites.

 For security reasons when at sea, the door is locked in the opened or closed position and cannot be opened by guests.
 If two prestige staterooms have been purchased as a suite, the door between them is unlocked and cannot be closed.
 For more information on the plans of our vessels, contact our Information & Booking Service here.

 On each of our ships, you can enjoy room service at any hour of the day and night (except at night on Le Ponant).
 A butler service is also available to passengers:

 - on the sister ships: for passengers staying in one of the staterooms on deck 6,

-- on the PONANT Explorers: for passengers staying in one of the two large suites located to the rear of deck 5.
+- on the PONANT Explorers: for passengers staying in one of the Privilege and Grand Deluxe Suites and on the Shipowner’s Suite.

 - on Le Commandant Charcot: for passengers staying in the Shipowner's Suite, the Duplex Suites, the Privilege Suites and the Grand Prestige Suites.